 If you start receiving your Social Security or Railroad Retirement Board benefits at least four months before you turn 65, you’ll be automatically enrolled in Medicare.
 Otherwise, you must fill out an application online or contact your local Social Security office.
 You can enroll in Medicare during the following periods:

-You don’t have to use the Healthcare Marketplace if you want to purchase a private health plan from one of New Mexico’s insurance companies.
-If you’re interested in getting a tax credit to help pay for your health insurance, however, you must apply for coverage via the Healthcare Marketplace.
+You don’t have to use the Health Insurance Marketplace if you want to purchase a private health plan from one of New Mexico’s insurance companies.
+If you’re interested in getting a tax credit to help pay for your health insurance, however, you must apply for coverage via the marketplace.

 New Mexico has several health care sharing plans available.
-These plans require members to pay a monthly share amount and an annual amount for their own expenses.
-As a result, members share their medical expenses rather than paying high monthly premiums to an insurance company.
-Health care sharing plans are less expensive than traditional health insurance, but they aren’t required to cover pre-existing conditions, so they’re usually best for people in good health.
+Members share medical expenses rather than paying monthly premiums to an insurance company.
+Health care sharing plans are less expensive than traditional health insurance, but aren’t required to cover pre-existing conditions, so these plans are usually best if you’re in good health.

 It’s a good idea to have health insurance even if you have an HSA or FSA.
 The HSA contribution limit for 2021 is only $3,600 for individuals and $7,200 for families, while FSA contributions are capped at $2,750.
 That sounds like a lot of money, but the average cost of a three-day hospital stay is about $30,000, which far exceeds the annual HSA and FSA contribution limits.

 Short-term disability insurance replaces some of your income if you’re unable to work due to a temporary disability.
-Some plans only pay 60% to 70% of your base pay, which wouldn’t be enough to cover a hospital stay or an expensive trip to the emergency room, so it’s best to have health insurance even if you have short-term disability coverage.
+Some plans only pay 60% to 70% of your base pay, which wouldn’t be enough to cover a hospital stay or an expensive trip to the emergency room.
+It’s best to have health insurance even if you have short-term disability coverage.

 Long-term disability replaces 50% to 70% of your income if you’re unable to work due to a non-work-related injury.
 LTD coverage can be used on its own or in combination with short-term disability.
 Because LTD insurance replaces only part of your income, you should have health insurance even if you have an LTD policy.
 Otherwise, you might not be able to afford any medical expenses incurred while you’re not working.